Atrial fibrillation (AFib) is a type of irregular heartbeat that affects

 Boulder Heart described a range of innovative treatment options for bringing

 your heart back to a normal rhythm, including minimally invasive procedures

-such as catheter ablation, the new WATCHMAN and hybrid ablation.
+such as catheter ablation and the new WATCHMAN.

 Pillars of Treating AFib

 Sameer Oza, MD, one of the most experienced cardiac electrophysiologists in the Denver-Boulder

 area, started off the lecture by describing pillars to treating AFib:

 Stroke prevention - Cardiologists often prescribe blood-thinning medications (anticoagulants)

 to prevent blood clots and reduce the risk of a stroke.
 Sometimes your